WNC Fly Fishing – The Future is Downstream

 Husband to Cofounder, Shona McHone, and father of two youngins, Micah and Gabriel,

-in Asheville, NC.
+Steven McHone is the Cofounder of McHone Performance Training in Asheville, NC.
 McHone Performance Training (MPT) provides Sport Performance Training for WNC’s outdoor athletes, including: cyclists, runners, climbers, paddlers, adventurers, weekend warriors, ultra endurance runners, ultra cyclists and enduro racers.

 Steven McHone is an Asheville native who, for the last decade, has dedicated himself to helping his mountain community to stay fit for adventuring in Western North Carolina.
 As a certified personal trainer, nationally accredited yoga instructor, and a licensed massage therapist Steven, uses his unique skill set to help increase individuals athletic performance with their adventures in mind.
 His own adventures have led him to bike across the country from West Coast to East Coast and North to South, run the Rim-to-Rim-to-Rim in the Grand Canyon, and compete as a bodybuilder and physique competitor.